 For the safety of our students, all visitors to our school must report to the School Office immediately upon arrival to sign in and receive a visitor tag.
 All visitors must sign out when leaving campus.
-Faculty and staff can be easily identified by their magnetic nametags.
+Faculty and staff can be easily identified by their nametags.
+Visitors are asked to refrain from taking photographs or videos of other students unless express permission has been given by a parent or guardian.
+This includes the posting of photographs or videos to social media accounts.